Ibitayo95/simple-weather-app/README.md

 Simple app that consumes the open weather API to display weather data to the user.
 Toggle for switching between celsius and farenheit.

-front end - simple javascript using fetch api (async/await) back end - express js/node js
+front end - react using fetch (async/await) back end - express js/node js

-to test you must execute the command: `npm run dev` and then visit 'http://localhost:3000'
+to test you must execute the command: `npm run dev` to run the server then, `npm start` to run the react client and then visit 'http://localhost:3000'

 The app
 ---